Living willow chair workshop

 Please note: as the chair is a fairly large structure, a largish car or estate car will be needed to transport it home.
 Please contact the Museum if this is a problem, as we may be able to arrange transport.

-£100 per person, to include tuition, teas and coffees.
+£115 per person, to include tuition, teas and coffees.
+Please let the Museum know in advance any special dietary requirements.
 The Museum café will be open or you can bring a packed lunch.